Our 10 Keys to Retail Execution Excellence

 10 point checklist for better retail execution:

-- Implement one communication channel, rather than using emails, intranets, instant message etc.
+- Implement one communication channel, rather than using emails, intranets, instant messages, etc.

 - Give field and district managers the power to prioritize information to stores, as well as a tool to direct store focus and monitor progress.